jeong0449/FluidArdule/README.md

 ---

-## Performance Notes
+## Design Philosophy

+### Event-Driven User Interface

+Fluid Ardule is built around an event-driven user interface rather than a continuously refreshed graphical interface.

+The TFT display is updated only when user interaction or specific hardware events require it.
+Most system information is refreshed on demand instead of through periodic background polling.

+This design significantly reduces CPU utilization while improving real-time audio stability, particularly during live performance and Yoshimi playback.

+Background activity is intentionally minimized.
+Device-specific information is refreshed when the corresponding menu is entered or when the user explicitly requests a refresh.
+Live MIDI connection status remains the only continuous background exception because it directly affects instrument usability.

-### Real-time Safe UI Rendering
+### Real-Time Safe Rendering

-To ensure stable real-time MIDI performance, TFT rendering is designed to minimize interference with audio processing.

-- User-triggered updates (buttons, encoder) are rendered immediately
-- Background screen updates are rate-limited (`RENDER_MIN_INTERVAL`)

-This prevents frequent framebuffer updates from disrupting FluidSynth timing, especially on resource-constrained systems like Raspberry Pi 3.
+Fluid Ardule prioritizes audio performance over display updates.

+Whenever possible, rendering work is deferred until it is actually needed, allowing the synthesis engine to receive maximum CPU time during playback and live performance.

 As a result:

+- Python CPU utilization is significantly reduced during normal operation.
-- Audio glitches during live MIDI playback are significantly reduced
+- Audio glitches caused by excessive UI rendering are greatly reduced.
-- Both `alsa_raw` and `alsa_seq` modes benefit from improved stability
+- Both `alsa_raw` and `alsa_seq` modes benefit from improved stability.
-- UI remains responsive when user interaction occurs
+- The user interface remains responsive while avoiding unnecessary framebuffer updates.

-This approach aligns with dedicated hardware synthesizers, where display updates are deprioritized during active performance.
+This rendering model follows the philosophy of dedicated hardware synthesizers, where display updates are considered secondary to deterministic real-time audio processing.

-The UI subsystem is also designed to tolerate temporary controller-side instability and allow recovery without requiring SSH access whenever possible.
+The UI subsystem is also designed to tolerate temporary controller-side instability and recover gracefully without requiring SSH access whenever possible.

 ---